 Any health or nutrient content claim on a PLU sticker must be permitted and accurate.
 See the CFIA Labelling for Industry tool for information on permitted health and nutrient content claims and conditions for their use.

-Under the recent amendments to the Food and Drug Regulations in Canada Gazette, Part II, there is an exemption for the requirement for any nutrition information on fresh fruits and vegetables when permitted health and nutrient content claims are made.
+Under Canada’s Food and Drug Regulations, there is an exemption for the requirement for any nutrition information on fresh fruits and vegetables when permitted health and nutrient content claims are made.

 There is no Canadian regulatory requirement to put country of origin information on a PLU label used on bulk unpackaged fresh fruits and vegetable products.
 In general, Canadian labeling regulations require a country of origin declaration (and other labeling in accordance with the Safe Food for Canadians Regulations [SFCR] and Food and Drug Regulations [FDR]) on pre-packaged product and shipping containers, unless an exception exists.
 (See exceptions for fresh fruits and vegetables - SFCR 213, SFCR 268 and 269).

 Is it acceptable to add our company’s website on the PLU label?

 This is a marketing decision each company makes, but be aware that the URL will be subject to same regulatory requirements as other printed information and claims (i.e. language and nutritional claims requirements noted above).